-Whether your workforce returns back to the physical workplace environment, or stays remote, we need to talk about emotional employees; who are they, what you need to know, how to hold constructive conversations and what resources you can provide to emotional employees and handling those emotions in the workplace.
+We need to talk about emotional employees; who they are, how to hold constructive conversations with them and what resources you can provide to help them handle their emotions in the workplace.

-That's why we've developed a complete guide to help you support emotional employees in the COVID-19 era.
+That's why we've developed a complete guide to help you support emotional employees in your workplace.

 Let’s paint the picture of what an emotional employee could look like.

 Your employee, Todd, has been in his current role for several years.
-He is eager for a promotion, but feels he is stuck, frustrated, and getting bored with the work and people he works with every day.
-Todd begins to become irritable toward his stakeholders and coworkers — often unknowingly.
-You and everyone know that deep down, Todd is a great person, but he has developed a complex of bringing negativity to every situation at work and your employees are becoming emotionally drained.
+He is eager for a promotion, but feels he is stuck, frustrated and bored with the work and people he's with every day.
+Todd becomes irritable toward his stakeholders and coworkers — often unknowingly.
+You and other employees know that deep down that Todd is a great person, but he has developed a pattern of bringing negativity to every situation at work and your employees are becoming emotionally drained.

 Here are a few additional examples of an emotional employee: